popchanovska/ai-systemic-failures/README.md

 # When AI Fails, What Works?
 A Data-Driven Taxonomy of Real-World Risk Mitigation Strategies

-This repository serves as the official companion page for our research paper on systemic AI failures and mitigation strategies in large language model deployments.
+This repository is related to our research paper on systemic AI failures and mitigation strategies in AI-based systems.

-The paper analyzes real-world AI incident reporting to study how organizations respond when AI systems fail, and proposes an empirically grounded extension of the MIT AI Risk Mitigation Taxonomy.
+The paper analyzes real-world AI incident reporting to study how organizations respond when AI systems fail, and proposes a data-driven taxonomy that maps AI risks with AI risk mitigation strategies.

-As the manuscript is currently under review, this repository does not present final results.
-Instead, it provides supporting materials, taxonomy structures, prompt templates, and documentation that accompany the paper.
+As the manuscript is currently in preparation, this repository does not present final results.
+Instead, it provides preliminary work, materials and documentation that accompany the paper.

 Additional materials and updates will be released upon publication.